While I was reading the newspaper today I came across this article, called Travel Deals of the week.

 Wouldn’t that be nice?
 Paying for a 7 month holiday with one paycheck?

 You’ll also notice it has a 79% rating on Hostelworld, which is pretty good (anything above 80% has been excellent, in my experience).
-If I were heading to Bali, this is probably where I’d stay.
+If I were heading on a backpacking trip to Bali, this is probably where I’d stay.

 This is how people travel for so long – if you look in the right places, be smart with your money and stop yourself from being too fussy, long term travel is not a mystery at all.